 What Causes Arthritis in the Hip?

-Hip Arthritis (also known as osteoarthritis of the hip) occurs when your joint-cushioning cartilage starts to degenerate.
-Whether due to repetitive stress, old age, obesity, or an injury that never healed, osteoarthritis of the hip can slow you down and wreak havoc on your body.
+Hip Arthritis (also known as osteoarthritis of the hip) occurs when your hip joint-cushioning cartilage starts to degenerate.
+Whether due to wear and tear, repetitive stress, old age, obesity, or an injury that never healed, osteoarthritis of the hip can slow you down and wreak havoc on your body.

-Without the protective lubrication of cartilage, your bone ends grind against one other, causing pain, swelling, and stiffness.
-The condition only gets worse over time, and eventually, this grinding can also lead to the formation of bone spurs (osteophytes).
+Without the protective lubrication of cartilage, your bone ends grind against one other, causing hip joint pain, swelling, and stiffness.
+The bone rubbing only gets worse over time, and eventually, this rubbing can also lead to the formation of bone spurs (osteophytes).

-In 2011, over 28 million Americans suffered from osteoarthritis.
+In 2011, over 28 million Americans suffered from osteoarthritis of the hip.
 Though osteoarthritis of the hip may seem like an age-old medical issue, we pursue modern and effective treatment options that will help you enjoy mobility again.
-When you come to our pain management centers, you will receive nothing less than the most advanced, cutting-edge medical technology.
+When you come to our pain management centers, you will receive nothing less than the most advanced, cutting-edge medical technology for pain relief and management without a need for total hip replacement or surgery.

 What Does Hip Arthritis Feel Like?